 You need seven to eight hours of sleep each night to boost your immune system.
 When you sleep, your body releases cytokines, which boost the body’s immune and inflammation responses.

 These are just a handful of ways to set yourself up for success going into cold and flu season.
-If you take the extra steps everyday, you’ll be sure to make it through healthy and happy!
+If you take the extra steps every day, you’ll be sure to make it through healthy and happy!